Must See TV: Success in the 1980s

-In the summer of 1990, another comedy, Seinfeld, which stars Jerry Seinfeld playing a fictionalized version of himself, describing it as "a show about nothing", often focusing on the minutiae of daily life, after making its debut in 1989 with its pilot episode, which was met with poor responses from test audiences, NBC decided not to pick up the show.
+In the summer of 1990, another comedy, Seinfeld, which stars Jerry Seinfeld as a fictionalized version of himself, debuted.
+Described as "a show about nothing", often focusing on the minutiae of daily life, the series premiered in 1989 with its pilot episode.
+After the pilot was met with poor responses from test audiences, NBC decided not to pick up the show.
 Believing it had potential, NBC executive Rick Ludwin ordered four episodes about a year after NBC's rejection.
-These four episodes, alongside the pilot, consisted the first season of Seinfeld, which started in May 1990, airing on Thursdays at 9:30 PM (after Cheers) to good ratings through the summer, and eventually NBC renewed the show for a second season; in the following years, Seinfeld has received awards and nominations in various categories throughout the mid-1990s, winning seven Primetime Emmy Awards –including one in 1993 for Outstanding Comedy Series– from a total of 49 nominations, with several magazines such as Rolling Stone, Variety, The Hollywood Reporter and TV Guide placing it as one of the greatest TV shows of all time, and being a number-one hit show during seasons six and nine.
-As a result of this, NBC ended the 1980s decade as the number-one network on both Thursday nights and overall.
+These four episodes, alongside the pilot, which comprised the first season of Seinfeld, started in May 1990, airing on Thursdays at 9:30 p.m. (right after Cheers) to good ratings through the summer, and eventually NBC renewed the show for a second season; in the following years, Seinfeld has received awards and nominations in various categories throughout the mid-1990s, winning seven Primetime Emmy Awards –including one in 1993 for Outstanding Comedy Series– from a total of 49 nominations, with several magazines such as Rolling Stone, Variety, The Hollywood Reporter and TV Guide placing it as one of the greatest TV shows of all time, and being a number-one hit show during seasons six and nine.
+As a result of the aforementioned successes, NBC ended the 1980s as the number-one network on both Thursday nights and overall.

 Early 1990s doldrums

-However, that dominance during the 1980s, began to fade by the start of the 1990–91 season, as the growing popularity of ABC Tuesday and Friday night lineups and Fox's decision to move freshman hit The Simpsons to Thursdays to compete with The Cosby Show, partly contributed its viewership decline gradually.
-Cosby slipped down to fifth place, while Cheers reached number one on the Nielsen ratings for the first and only time; however, NBC itself, dropped to second place behind a resurgent ABC.
-The 1991–92 and 1992–93 seasons were two of NBC's weakest, as the network dropped to third place (behind CBS and ABC) for the first time since 1983.
-Ratings for The Cosby Show and A Different World decreased considerably and both shows were no longer inside the top-ten, while Wings continued to rise in popularity, as it entered the top-20 for the first time.
-However, during that period, The Simpsons still competing against Cosby on Thursdays would show its effects, as the episode "Homer at the Bat", aired in February 1992, marked the very first time a new Simpsons episode beat a new Cosby Show episode on ratings.
+NBC's Thursday comedy lineup remained very strong during the 1990–91 season, with the continued success of The Cosby Show, A Different World and Cheers, with the latter reaching number one on the Nielsen ratings for the first and only time, becoming the most-watched show for that season.
+NBC itself, continued as the number-one network overall, but their viewership began to decline gradually, as its dominance during the 1980s began to fade through the season, due to the growing popularity of ABC's Tuesday and Friday night lineups and Fox's decision to move freshman hit The Simpsons to Thursdays to compete with The Cosby Show, which eventually slipped down to fifth place after spending five straight seasons on top.

+During the 1991–92 season, ratings for Cosby –now in its eighth and final season– and A Different World decreased considerably and both shows were no longer inside the top-ten, while Wings continued to rise in popularity, as it entered the top-20 for the first time.
+It was during that season, with The Simpsons still competing against Cosby on Thursdays would show its effects, as the episode "Homer at the Bat", aired in February 1992, marked the very first time a new Simpsons episode beat a new Cosby Show episode on ratings.
 It happened again in March of that year, as the new Simpsons episode "Colonel Homer" outrated a new Cosby episode.
-Meanwhile, Cheers became the only NBC show (both in sitcoms and overall) to remain in the top-ten during the 1991–92 and 1992–93 seasons.
+The season ended with NBC dropping to second place after six consecutive seasons on top, beaten by a resurgent CBS (which rose from third place to first), with Cheers becoming the network's only show landing in the top-ten.